Post updated: 11/04/2019

 “Currently, UK passport holders can travel to all EU countries as long as they have enough remaining validity to cover the length of their stay, so it’s important to be aware of the above changes in a ‘no deal’ Brexit.”

 Many cruise lines have advised that prices of river cruises won’t change following Brexit, and that you’ll pay nothing more for your holiday other than the total prices advertised.
-Some cruise lines also include an all-inclusive promise, which guarantees no nasty surprises after 29 March.
+Some cruise lines also include an all-inclusive promise, which guarantees no nasty surprises after the UK leaves the EU.

 Following a no-deal Brexit, airlines within the UK and EU will need to seek advance permissions from respective states.
 The government has advised the UK would envisage granting permission to EU airlines to continue operating, and that it would not in the interest of any EU country or the UK to restrict the choice of destinations which could be served.